NSLS-II-BMM/BeamlineManual/docs/linescans.rst

           <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.contourf.html>`_,
           exports data in formats used by popular plotting programs, and writes a dossier was tested in 2022-2.
-Current status: dossier is written, scan works, documen tation needs to be written.
+Current status: dossier is written, scan works, documentation needs to be written.

 An area scan is a simple scan of a two motor axes with an on-screen